NextronSystems/asgard-manual/usage/known-issues.rst

 To help you figuring out what is causing the problem, you can try the following.
-You can use openssl on your source system to see which certificate is presented by the destination host.
+You can use openssl on your source system to see which certificate is presented by the destination host (change the host and port values as needed).

 .. code-block:: console
   :emphasize-lines: 3, 6

-  nextron@asgard2:~$ openssl s_client -host cockpit3.domain.local:7443
+  nextron@asgard2:~$ openssl s_client -host cockpit3.domain.local -port 7443
   CONNECTED(00000005)
   depth=0 O = Nextron Systems GmbH, CN = cockpit3.domain.local
   verify error:num=20:unable to get local issuer certificate